-4.2.
+4.1.
 Manual Install

 The following documentation covers internal details of how the SDP can be deployed manually.
-Many of the steps below are performed by the Helix Installer.

 To install Perforce Helix Core server and the SDP, perform the steps laid out below:

 - Set up a user account, file system, and configuration scripts. - Run the configuration script. - Start the p4d process and configure the required file structure for the SDP. - 1.
 If it doesn't already exist, create a group called perforce: